ZKAW/VerifyMail/README.md

 By using this script you agree all the terms of the "LICENSE" file.

+This program is for testing purposes only !!
+Using this program for illegal purposes are not allowed.

 The script supports the following languages:

    • ENGLISH